-Temperature measurements
+Lab: Temperature measurements

 In this lab, you will make measurements of temperature using a device called a thermistor.
 A thermistor is nothing more than a resistor whose resistance changes with temperature.
-You will conduct an experiment that you will revisit in a few weeks in ModSim.
+You will conduct an experiment that you will revisit from the modeling perspective in a few weeks in ModSim.
 In our class you will try out the problem experimentally, to get the real answer.
 The question as stated by Allen Downey in his ModSim Python book is: